Relationships are under pressure

 We can all be socially fit

-Creativity and cooperation flourish.
+In organisations and communities, creativity and cooperation flourish.
 Information flows more easily.
-Levels of engagement and retention are higher, while rates of sickness and stress plummet.
-And if your organisation is a place where people feel like they are seen, valued and belong, you will be rewarded with loyalty and commitment from staff and customers alike.
+Levels of engagement and retention are higher in businesses, while rates of sickness and stress plummet.

 This is about us

-The social fitness we build inside businesses and communities doesn’t stay there.
+Improvements to our own social fitness always have wider benefits.
 When people learn to relate to each other better, the skills ripple outwards: into families, neighbourhoods, the very fabric of civil life.
-Investing in social health is one of the most impactful things any organisation can do - not just for its own people, but for society as a whole.
+Investing in social health is one of the most impactful things any individual or organisation can do - not just for personal gain, but for society as a whole.